 |Secure Browser||Data Harvesting and Tracking|

 With that said, Mac recently surpassed Windows for the first time in cybersecurity threats.
-Most of the threat growth, however, is geared towards malicious downloads.
-As hackers become more familiar with Mac devices, they may begin exploiting system vulnerabilities, but as of now, that doesn’t seem to be a significant issue.
+Most of the threat growth, however, is geared toward malicious downloads.
+Hackers may begin exploiting system vulnerabilities as they become more familiar with Mac devices, but that doesn’t seem to be a significant issue.

 Data harvesting and tracking is an issue with Apple.
 However, they seem to sell less data than their competitors.

 We’ll discuss Apple’s data tracking and harvesting more in-depth toward the end of this guide.

 Apple uses the M1 or T2 security chips to maintain boot-up protection and additional computer security.
 These secure motherboard chips protect the macOS on startup.
 In addition, they verify that Apple authorizes the operating system and provides encrypted storage and security for Touch ID data.

 These boot-up protections are automatically activated on startup.

 The Mac won’t boot up if the chips detect a security breach.
 Instead, it’ll switch to secure recovery and attempt to resolve any issues.
 No matter which chip your Mac device uses, it continues behind the scenes to protect the operating system as it runs.